top of page

 Hunting Hard Knocks, Pt.
 1: The Necessity of Hunting for Michigan

-In honor of the arrival of peaking hunting season in Michigan, we're launching a two-part series on true - yet controversial - considerations for all of Michigan's recreational community.
+In honor of the arrival of peak hunting season in Michigan, we're launching a two-part series on true - yet controversial - considerations for all of Michigan's recreational community.
 Part One dials in on the vast economic and environmental factors that validate the necessity of hunting within the Detroit region. #HuntingHardKnocks

 expedition detroit necessity of hunting michigan conservation environmental wildlife wilderness